Selected Case Studies

 The Opportunity

-The UK's largest bank, Lloyds Banking Group, saw heavy strain in home insurance call centres: high call volume, rising operating cost, and unhappy customers.
-Data showed that three call types ("Amendments," "Cancellation Calls," and "Policy/Cover Queries") consumed nearly 75% of total handling time and over 250 FTEs.
-Average resolution ranged from 359 to over 1,000 seconds, leaving teams little room for good service.
+The UK's largest retail bank saw acute pressure in home insurance contact centres: high volume, rising cost, and frustrated customers.
+Three call types (amendments, cancellations, policy or cover queries) consumed nearly 75% of total handling time and over 250 FTEs.
+Average resolution ran from about six minutes to well over fifteen, leaving little slack for good service.

 The Solution